CharlesStockman/javaExamples/spring/microservice-example-1/README.md

 Example provides from the website

-You can easily use REST Assured to validate interesting things from the response:
+You can use REST Assured to validate interesting things from the response:

 @Test public void
 lotto_resource_returns_200_with_expected_id_and_winners() {